bhowmikp/AWS-certification-notes/associateArchitect/architectAssociate.md

         - multi value is not a substitue for having an elb
 - Domain registrar vs DNS Service
     - buy or register domain name with a Domain registrar.
 Typically comes with a DNS service to manage DNS records

+## Architecture Discussions

+- WhatsTheTime.com: allows people to know what time it is
+    - dont need a database, start small and accept downtime, eventually fully scale vertically and horizontally (no downtime)
+    - start with t2 micro with elastic ip. as demand increase then scale veritcally and use m5. with more demand make more (m5 with asg) with route53 + elb with load balancer and multi az
+- MyClothes.com: allows people to buy clothes online
+    - there is a shopping cart, jundreds of users at the same time, need to scale and maintain horizontal scalability and keep our web application as stateless as possible.
+Users should not lose their shopping cart. users should have their details in a database
+    - use elb stickiness so all requests go to same instance, but however if instance goes down then lose state
+    - user cookies can be used to keep track of whats in the shopping cart, but http request gets heavier. there is security risk as cookies can be altered.
+Therefore cookies must be validated in ec2 instance
+    - using server session we just send session_id.
+Session id is used to store data in elasticache, dynamodb can also be used but slower.
+Since users do reads more often so we can have read replicas, or we can use write through cache pattern
+- MyWordPress.com: fully scalable wordpress
+    - website to access and correctly display picture uploads.
+User data
+    - use EFS for shared storage between EC2 instances
+- Instantiating applications quickly
+    - EC2 Instances
+        - Golden AMI
+        - Bootstrap using User Data
+        - Hybrid
+    - RDS Databases
+    - EBS Volumes
+- ElasticBeanstalk: developer centric view of deploying an application on AWS.
+It is a managed service
+    - Web Tier
+    - Worker Tier: SQS queue